VDA5050/VDA5050/VDA5050_EN.md

 A mobile robot is idle if its nodeStates and edgeStates are empty and all actionStates are either 'FINISHED' or 'FAILED'.
 A new order shall only be accepted if the vehicle is idle.
 An order update can be accepted when the mobile robot is idle or during order execution.
 When idle, a vehicle can execute instantActions.

+### 6.6.4 Reporting of horizon actions in the mobile robot's state

+The mobile robot's state shall always represent the full status of the order it currently has.
+Therefore, the robot shall report both the actionsStates of actions included in its base as well as horizon at all times.
+All horizon actions are reported as "WAITING".
+If the mobile robot receives an orderUpdate, where part of its former horizon is removed or changed, all actions that were attached to these nodes and edges shall be removed from the actionStates again to reflect that. actionStates of base actions can never be removed in the context of an orderUpdate as the base cannot be modified once released.

 ### 6.6.3 Order cancellation (by master control)

 In the event of an unplanned change in the base nodes, the order shall be canceled by using the instantAction `cancelOrder`.